pmbittner/PaxEngine3/README.md

 Required: glm

-The following libraries are needed by the resprective plugins:
+The following libraries are needed by the respective plugins:

 paxopengl: requires glew 2.0.0 or higher